SylivanKenobi/Docker/README.md

 https://docs.docker.com

 ## Docker
+A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another
+Docker ist eine Firma
 Docker bietet Produkte für os-level virtualisierung mit containern.
 Container laufen als subprozess auf dem kernel.
 Sie sind isoliert von anderen containern und Prozessen des os, dies funktioniert mit